MythicForge/winc-transfer/README.md

 2. Windows brings up a **Thunderbolt Networking** / **USB4 Net** adapter automatically.
 If not, enable it in the Thunderbolt Control Center / network adapter settings.
-3. Allow WINC through **Windows Firewall** on Private networks (UDP `50737` for discovery, TCP `50738` for transfer).
-Approve the prompt on first run.
+3. Allow WINC through **Windows Firewall** (UDP `50737` for discovery, TCP `50738` for transfer).
+Windows classes the cable link as an *Unidentified* (Public) network, where the standard first-run prompt (Private-only) doesn't help — if the PCs never find each other, use the **"Allow WINC through the firewall"** button on the Connect step; it adds an all-profiles rule via one UAC prompt.
 4. Run WINC on both PCs — **Send** on the old one, **Receive** on the new one.

 ---

 ## Security notes

-- Traffic is unencrypted — acceptable because it never leaves a physical point-to-point cable.
-If you later route this over shared networks, add TLS (e.g. `rustls`) and derive a key from the pairing code.
-- The 6-digit code prevents pairing with the wrong machine; it is not a cryptographic secret.
+- **All traffic is end-to-end encrypted, always** — cable and network alike.
+  The 6-digit pairing code feeds a **SPAKE2** PAKE (the Magic Wormhole design), so a captured handshake cannot be brute-forced offline; a wrong code allows exactly one online guess per connection.
+The derived secret is split via HKDF-SHA256 into per-direction ChaCha20-Poly1305 keys with counter nonces — no key/nonce reuse across directions.
+Frame length is capped at 64 MB and the handshake has a 10 s read timeout.
 - Incoming paths are sanitized (`net::safe_join`) so a manifest cannot write outside the destination folder.
+- Saved-password files remain DPAPI-bound to the Windows account (see warning above) — WINC never decrypts them itself.

+## Version notes

+**0.4.0** (current)
+- End-to-end encryption: SPAKE2 pairing-code handshake + ChaCha20-Poly1305
+  framed transport, always on (`crypto.rs`).
+- Browser support expanded from 3 to 12: added Brave, Vivaldi, Chromium, Opera, Opera GX, Zen, LibreWolf, Waterfox, Floorp.
+- Cable patch: one-click "Allow WINC through the firewall" (all profiles, fixes the Unidentified/Public-network block that broke discovery).
+- OneDrive patch: chunked file framing; cloud-only placeholders and other unreadable files skip cleanly mid-transfer.
+- Receiver fix: "Start over" now unblocks the accept loop, stops the beacon, and clears leftover session state, so re-pairing works.

+**0.1.0** — initial release: Thunderbolt/USB4 direct-cable transfer, UDP
+discovery, 6-digit pairing, manual-IP fallback, Chrome/Edge/Firefox data.

 ## Status

 Frontend: complete, typechecks, builds.
-Rust core: complete and written to standard APIs, **pending a compile/run on Windows** (no Rust toolchain on the authoring box).
-Next: `npm run tauri dev` on two Windows PCs wired together.
+Rust core: complete and written to standard APIs; compile/run happens on the Windows build machine (no Rust toolchain on the authoring box).